-In determining BAT, the Operator should pay particular attention to relevant sections of the LAPPC Process Guidance note 3/1(04), and any other relevant guidance.
+In determining BAT, the Operator should pay particular attention to the relevant Process Guidance note and any other relevant guidance.
 Techniques include both the technology used and the way in which the installation is designed, built, maintained, operated and decommissioned.